 Ethical Approval : Not Applicable.

-Conflict of Interests : The author declare that there are no conflict of interests.
+Conflict of Interests : The author declares that there is no conflicts of interests.

 Data Availability : Not Applicable.

 Consent to Publish : All authors agree to publish the paper in the journal of Environmental Biology.

 REFERENCES

 Abdullahi, U., & Ibrahim, S. M. (2018).
 An assessment of pollution in aquatic environment using bioindicators: a review [Review of An assessment of pollution in aquatic environment using bioindicators: a review].
 Bayero Journal of Pure and Applied Sciences, 10(2), 64.
 African Journals OnLine. https://doi.org/10.4314/bajopas.v10i2.11